djepar/djepar.github.io/BlogEntry.md

 #### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
 Did a little bit of Active Directory, but I got a problem on my virtual machine telling me that I need to be part of a domain.

+## 18 to the 25th of September 2022
+Goals
+- Finish mastering multiprocessing (I ended up not finishing it last week)
+- Finish Meta HTML course
+- End Active Directory

 ### 19 September 2022
 #### Web-dev (Meta Coursera Course 3 : HTML and CSS in depth)
 Ended the first week, learn about : canvas, iFrame, embedded video and audio.